11 Awesome Harry Potter London Experiences You Will Love

 7. Harry Potter Afternoon Tea

-Nobody does afternoon tea quite like the Brits and Harry Potter enthusiasts will be pleased to know that there are a couple of places in London that do Harry Potter themed afternoon tea.
+Nobody does afternoon tea quite like the Brits and Harry Potter enthusiasts will be pleased to know that there are a few places in London that do Harry Potter themed afternoon tea.

-Cutter and Squidge offer the ultimate afternoon tea in London for Harry Potter fans and the other place to take a Harry Potter afternoon tea is at the Georgian House Hotel (which has fabulous Harry Potter themed rooms too – see below).
+Cutter and Squidge offer a lovely afternoon tea in London for Harry Potter fans and the other place to take a Harry Potter afternoon tea is at the Georgian House Hotel (which has fabulous Harry Potter themed rooms too – see below).

 Yes you can buy a Harry Potter wand at the Harry Potter shop but where’s the fun in that?
-Why not head to Wands & Wizards Exploratorium in SoHo to design and build your own wand?
+Why not head to Wands & Wizard Exploratorium in SoHo to design and build your own interactive wand?

 10. Cocktails at the Cauldron